hunterhorvat/structuring-student-orgs/procedure.md

 ### Part 5: Archive material
 1. When leadership changes at the end of each school year, ensure that all materials from the previous year are properly labelled and organized in the appropriate folder.
-2. Click and drag the `Cool-Student-Org-2026-2027` folder into the `06_archive` folder.
+2. Click and drag the `Cool-Student-Org-2026-2027` folder into the `00_archive` folder.
 3. Repeat steps in part 1 for the upcoming school year.

-##### *NOTE: Leadership should retain the same `06_archive` folder every year.
-To maintain the organization system, a new archive folder should never be created.*

 ### Completion check
 The procedure is complete when active files have consistent names, appear in the appropriate folders, open correctly, and can be interpreted by another member.